atanas011/web-ui-test-guru99-bank/README.md

 4. Verify alert text
 5. Enter valid UserId and valid Password
 6. Click Login
-7. Verify ManagerID shown in Welcome message on result page
+7. Verify ManagerID shown in Welcome message on the result page
+8. Take a screenshot of the result page